-- .09 Reviewers and reviewing firms should notify the relevant AE of communications from regulatory, monitoring, or enforcement bodies in the conduct of engagements in a firm's accounting and auditing practice performed by the reviewer.
+.09 Reviewers and reviewing firms should notify the relevant AE of communications from regulatory, monitoring, or enforcement bodies in the conduct of engagements in a firm's accounting and auditing practice performed by the reviewer.
+Notification should happen prior to

+- .10 Reviewers and reviewing firms should notify AICPA staff and all relevant AEs of any limitations or restrictions on the reviewer's or reviewing firm's ability to practice or perform peer reviews.
 Notification should happen prior to being scheduled to perform a peer review or immediately, if already scheduled to perform a peer review.
-(Ref: par. .A14-.A15) - .10 Reviewers and reviewing firms should notify AICPA staff and all relevant AEs of any limitations or restrictions on the reviewer's or reviewing firm's ability to practice or perform peer reviews.
-Notification should happen prior to being scheduled to perform a peer review or immediately, if already scheduled to perform a peer review.
-(Ref: par. .A16-.A18)

-- .11 A reviewer does not meet the required qualifications described in paragraph .05 if the reviewer's ability to practice public accounting or perform peer reviews has been restricted by a regulatory, monitoring, or enforcement body, beginning on the date that the reviewer is notified of the restriction and ending on the date that the restriction has been removed. - .12 If a limited restriction is imposed on a reviewer, the extent of the limited restriction should determine whether the reviewer still meets the qualifications.
+(Ref: par. .A16-.A18) - .11 A reviewer does not meet the required qualifications described in paragraph .05 if the reviewer's ability to practice public accounting or perform peer reviews has been restricted by a regulatory, monitoring, or enforcement body, beginning on the date that the reviewer is notified of the restriction and ending on the date that the restriction has been removed. - .12 If a limited restriction is imposed on a reviewer, the extent of the limited restriction should determine whether the reviewer still meets the qualifications.
 (Ref: par. .A19)